rome/tools/website/src/_includes/docs/formatter.md

     INPUTS can be one or more filesystem path, each pointing to a single file or an entire directory to be searched recursively for supported files

 OPTIONS:
-    --write                                  Edit the files in place (beware!) instead of instead of printing the diff to the console
-    --skip-errors                            Skip over files containing syntax errors instead of emitting an error diagnostic.
+    --write                                  Edit the files in place (beware!) instead of printing the diff to the console --skip-errors                            Skip over files containing syntax errors instead of emitting an error diagnostic.
     --indent-style <tabs|space>              Change the indention character (default: tabs) --indent-size <number>                   If the indentation style is set to spaces, determine how many spaces should be used for indentation (default: 2)